robinrob/rsmithio/_posts/2015-08-25-faster-variable-debugging.md

 layout:     blog_post
 title:      Faster Variable Debugging
 subtitle:   Useful code snippets to help with faster debugging
-description: Blog Post: Faster Variable Debugging - Straightforward technique to add a bit of automation into a common debugging step
+description: "A straightforward technique to add a bit of automation into a common debugging step"
 date:       2015-08-25
-type:       Blog Post
+type:       blog_post
 ---

 Almost inevitably whilst debugging code, regardless of any additional tools that you may have available (e.g.